mohan22iitk/Surge-Pricing/readme.md

 │
 ├── main.py
 ├── requirements.txt
+└── Dockerfile
 └── README.md
 ```
-Note: The csb_rides.csv file is excluded from this repository due to its large size.
+Note: The cab_rides.csv and label_encoder.pkl file is excluded from this repository due to its large size.
 You can download it separately from this https://drive.google.com/drive/folders/1ci9ndrPcPioSb4NHnaI3Ey7FSz_oq2Yf Drive link.

 ---

-##  How to Run the Project
+##  How to Run the Project Locally

 ### 1. Install dependencies